 05 of 07

-The flavor of this Spicy Freezer Chili may actually improve with a chilly rest, so make a double batch and stash half for a home-cooked meal-in-a-minute repeat.
+The flavor of this chili may actually improve with a chilly rest, so make a double batch, and stash half for a home-cooked meal-in-a-minute repeat.
 Thaw and reheat it with a small amount of water and cornstarch to thicken the stew.

 06 of 07

-Made with lean cubed chicken breast, Chicken Chili gets a sunny brightness from corn and lime juice.
-Garnished with sour cream, chopped red onion, and fresh cilantro, this delicious dish adds summertime warmth to even the coldest of days.
+Made with lean cubed chicken breast, this chicken chili gets a sunny brightness from corn and lime juice.
+Garnished with sour cream, chopped red onion, and fresh cilantro, it's a delicious dish to add summertime warmth to even the coldest of days.

 07 of 07